jdmar3/20240322-dataverse-api-short-course/welcome.md

 We'll compile a list of use cases for the Dataverse API and reflect on these throughout the course.

+- Systematic review of API
+- Better understanding of DV API as it interacts with other APIs (REDCap, Qualtrics, etc.)
+- NCBI API integrations
+- CPCRN Data Management
+- Tracking federal funding - API literacy
+- Data access for analysis

 ---

 [Return to main page](../../)